teoks/SITsecure2516/README.md

 # Secure Student Discussion Forum

 A secure Flask and SQLite web application for student academic discussions.
-It supports local accounts only; no OAuth or third-party authentication is used.
+It supports local accounts only; no OAuth is used.

 ## Main features